causalens/dara/README.md

 ## Dara App examples

-Explore some of our favorite apps, a great way of getting started and getting to know the framework!
+Explore some of our favorite apps - a great way of getting started and getting to know the framework!

 | Dara App                                            |                                                                                                    Description                                                                                                    |
 | --------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |